A journey of a lifetime

 Authentic Sicilian Parmigiana

 Here it is!
 The recipe for Sicilian Parmigiana!
 Without a doubt, it is a wonderful, one-dish meal, appetizer, or side dish.
-Hot, lukewarm, and even cold it is delicious while you are able to appreciate every single flavor.
-In addition, Parmigiana is one of the most loved dishes of Sicilian cooking.
-Furthermore, It is a traditional recipe that every southern, Italian family cherishes and one they hand down from one generation to the next.
+Hot, lukewarm, and even cold, it is delicious while you can appreciate every flavor.
+In addition, Parmigiana is one of the most loved dishes in Sicilian cooking.
+Furthermore, It is a traditional recipe that every southern Italian family cherishes and one they hand down from one generation to the next.

 The battle over Eggplant Parmesan’s origin

 Be aware that Eggplant Parmesan is the cause of one of the most fierce food disputes in Italy.
 To sum it up, Sicily, Naples, and Parma claim to have originated this particular cooking style and this important dish.